-EkkoSense remains a pioneer in the data center industry, with our commitment to innovation leading the way.
+EkkoSense continues to set the agenda when it comes to transforming data center management and ESG Reporting, with its commitment to innovation leading the way.

-Our cutting-edge Al-driven optimization software has left a profound impact, supporting industry leaders such as Virgin Media, Telehouse, and Three, reducing cooling energy waste and delivering quantifiable carbon savings.
-As a testament to our excellence, we were honored with the ESG Technology of the Year title at the 2023 National Technology Awards.
+Our cutting-edge Al-driven optimization software has left a profound impact, supporting industry leaders such as Virgin Media O2, Telehouse, and Three, reducing cooling energy waste and delivering quantifiable carbon savings.
+As a testament to this achievement, EkkoSense is acknowledged as an industry leader with recent award recognitions including: